JeyDotC/articles/EXPRESS WITH SEQUELIZE.md

 	setup(path, database, username, password, obj)

-Instantiates the `sequelize` object, it has the same parameters as the `Sequelize` constructors plus a `path` that indicates the models folder.
+Instantiates the `sequelize` object.
+It has the same parameters as the `Sequelize` constructors plus a `path` that indicates the models folder.

 	model(name)

-Gets the Model class with the given name.
+Returns the Model class with the given name.
 The name is the same of the file that contains the model without extension.

 	Seq()